ItharDev/RPG-Viewer-Client/README.md

     * Leave session and return to main menu
     * Clicking this as a Game Master will set the sync state to locked, so that players will only see the landing page.

-### Game Master
+### Side panel
-* Create and modify scenes and blueprints by opening the tab on the right
+* Create and modify Scenes and Blueprints (Game Master only)
+* Create and modify Journal pages.
+More information [here](#journal-pages)
 * Scene configuration can be seen [here](#scenes)
-* Creating and managing blueprints can be seen [here](#blueprints)
+* Creating and managing Blueprints can be seen [here](#blueprints)

-* While modifying or creating a scene, players will not be able to affect current scene, and will only see the laning page
+## Journal pages

+* Create a new Journal pages from the right panel.
+* Right-clicking on a Journal page in the right panel allows you to delete, modify, or share it with others
+* Journal pages shared with you are located in the `Shared` folder
+* You can drag Journal pages and folders from one folder to another
+* Rename folders by double clicking them

 ## Scenes

-* Create and modify scenes by opening the tab on the right.
+* Create and modify Scenes by opening the tab on the right.
 * Scene configuration can be seen [here](#creating-and-modifying-scenes)
-* While modifying or creating a scene, players will not be able to affect the current scene and will only see the laning page.
+* While modifying or creating a Scene, players will not be able to affect the current Scene and will only see the landing page.

 ### Creating and modifying scenes

 * ![image](https://user-images.githubusercontent.com/70658690/214675341-8c7a686f-066c-4b0a-9f14-f18b092f62b9.png)
-  Wall tools
+  Wall Tools
   * Restrict players' vision and lighting.
 Create toggleable doors that can be hidden from players.
   * ![image](https://user-images.githubusercontent.com/70658690/214675899-47515036-173d-4898-96a2-0c3f6f4ff50a.png)
     Regular walls.
 Block player movement, light and vision